 The solution to combating this common challenge is to set up more industries or empower the teeming populace on self-employment.

 The competitive nature of the market has caused more harm than good.
-It has given business owners the leverage to trample on the rights of employees, treat them with disrespect etc and the fear of being rejected or layed off makes an employee endure all sorts of ill-treatment.
+It has given business owners the leverage to trample on the rights of employees, treat them with disrespect, etc, and the fear of being rejected or laid off makes an employee endure all sorts of ill-treatment at the workplace

 3. Poor Salary Offer